AlexRandomed/Arduino_AZERTY_HID/README.md

 ## Presentation

-This arduino code allows you to run a payload in the background as an administrator.
+This arduino code allows you to run a payload in the background as administrator with azerty keyboard.

 ## Installation